 To make the shaped feeders, pop your cookie cutters on a baking tray and fill them with the seed mixture.
-Once they’re full, stick a straw into them near an edge, so that it stands up; this will leave you with a nice hole to thread the string through when they’re set.
-We found cutting the straws down to a shorter length helped keep them upright.
+Once they’re full, stick a small piece of stick or straw into them near an edge, so that it stands up.
+This will leave you with a nice hole to thread the string through when they’re set.

-Again, store the tray somewhere flat while they set.
-Once they’re done you can thread them with string and hang them up in the garden.
+Again, store the tray somewhere flat while the mixture sets.
+Once they’re ready, you can thread your homemade bird feeders with string and hang them up in the garden.

-The kids always love making bird feeders, and it was great to try some new ways of making them.
-Our local birds are having a real feast this week!
+The kids always love making bird feeders, and it was great to try some new ways of shaping them.
+Our local wild birds are having a real feast!

 Will you be having a go at making your own bird feeders?